SteadyCadence/api-docs/content/01-introduction.md

 ### Using the Platform API UI

 > Note that this section may be removed, as both of the interfaces are a bit confusing.
 However, at this time, the documents are written to work with these interfaces.

+> Beth I agree, we should remove this and the next section.
+Maybe we can add a note in the introduction, where we point to this UI (we shouldn't point anyone to the DRF docs though) explaining that this is an easy way to explore the API, but this is an unsupported site and there might be some issues.

 You can view each endpoint directly through the Cadasta Platform API.
 This API begins with the following base URL: